-After a hard day’s work, nothing feels better than falling into bed and expecting a visit from Mr. Sandman.
-But if that moment feels like a distant memory, you’re not alone: More men than ever are having trouble falling and staying asleep.
+After a hard day’s work, nothing beats falling into bed and heading straight to Dreamland.
+But if that moment feels like a distant memory, you’re not alone: More guys than ever are having trouble falling and staying asleep.

-So what’s going on?
-If you’re not getting any exercise – or you’re exercising at the wrong time of day – then finding a remedy to your sleepless nights may be easier than you think.
+What’s up with that?
+If you’re not getting any exercise – or you’re exercising at the wrong time of day – then finding a remedy for your poor sleeping habits may be easier than you think.

 If you want to take a crack at morning exercise, don’t sacrifice sleep to do it.
 Make sure you go to bed earlier to accommodate the wake-up call.
-This could take some getting used to, but head for bed at least seven hours before you have to wake up.
+This could take some getting used to, but head for bed at least 7-9 hours before you plan to wake up.

-The main point to take away is that you just need to exercise at the same time every day to make it a habit.
-Try one of our awesome workout routines at home, or take a 20-minute walk during the day and see if Mr. Sandman doesn’t come running.
+The main takeaway from all of this: exercise at the same time every day to make it a habit.
+Try one of our awesome workout routines at home, or take a 20-minute walk during the day, and there’s a good chance you’ll end up in Dreamland ASAP.

 What’s your optimal time of day for exercise before you go to sleep?
 Share your comments below.

 Did you enjoy this article?
 Let us know in the comments.